 Top management shall define and authorise the organisation’s Occupational Health & Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:

 - Is appropriate to the nature and scale of the organisation’s OH&S risks

 - Includes a commitment to prevention of injury and ill health and continual improvement in OH&S management and OH&S performance

 e) Is documented, implemented and maintained;

 - Is communicated to all persons working under the control of the organisation with the intent that they are made aware of their individual OH&S obligations

 g) Is available to interested parties; and

-- Is reviewed periodically to ensure that it remains relevant and appropriate to the organisation.
+- Is reviewed periodically to ensure that it remains relevant and appropriate to the organistion

 Our intention for 2020 is:

 - Record, analyse, act and feedback on all near hit and safety observation data and act upon the findings

-- To analyse manager, depot, site monitoring returns in the prevention of injury and ill health
+- To analyse manager, depot, and site monitoring returns in the prevention of injury and ill health

 - To effectively communicate and measure the implementation of all documentation

 - Ensure 100% compliance with this policy

 This will be achieved by ensuring that:

 - The Safety Action Plan (SAP) continues to be used, audited by a senior managers twice yearly

 - Safety awareness is clearly communicated to all employees through literature, verbal and electronic forms of communication.
 The use of recorded toolbox talks will continue to be emphasised

 - Near hit data will be analysed and reviewed to improve working practices where applicable

 - The company training matrix is used and ensures that all employees have the Skills, Knowledge, Ability, Training and Experience (SKATE) for carrying out their role

 - With professional, external support undertake a fundamental review of documentation